Clean Energy Future

-In March 2012, I released a report that details how Nevada’s renewable energy economy has been aided by federal legislation focused on spurring investment in clean energy and the reform of policies that have accelerated the deployment of clean energy projects on federal lands.
+In March 2012, I released a report that details how Nevada’s renewable energy economy has grown, thanks in part to federal legislation focused on spurring investment in clean energy, and policy reforms that have accelerated the deployment of clean energy projects on federal lands.
 Click here to read the report.

 Clean Energy and Economic Recovery